rickiesmooth/ricksm.it/content/blog/2020-09-14-making-the-animated-tabs-example-with-framer-motion.md

 };
 ```

 This is great!
 Exactly what I need, I only need to add the tab indicator, tweak the pagination behaviour a bit and loop over its children.
+So lets have a look at what we see here:

+* `variants` - Variants are a declarative way to orchestrate complex animations throughout a component tree.
+By providing multiple components with a variants object with visual states of the same name, they can all be animated in sync by the switch of a single animate prop.
+* `AnimatePresence` - Animate components when they're removed from the React tree.

+* `motion.img` - motion component's flexible animate property.